CARE Program for Integrative Health & Healing

-Healthier children through evidence-based integrative health care.
+Healthier children through evidence-based integrative health care

-The program’s outpatient clinic, multidisciplinary team of providers, and its educational and research resources provide the foundation to achieve these goals.
+The program’s multidisciplinary team of providers, and its educational and research resources provide the foundation to achieve these goals.
 By combining clinical assessment, research and education, CARE promotes rapid knowledge discovery and dissemination.